dasmith/IsisWorld/README.md

 ## Model adding tool

 One of the main goals of IsisWorld is to allow end users to easily add new models to the simulator.
 Thee most tedious and time consuming part of building a scenario is making the objects' positions look realistic.
-When loading a new model, the middle point (0,0,0) is arbitrarily defined and sometimes not even a part of the 3D visual model.
+When loading a new model, the middle point (0,0,0) is arbitrarily defined and sometimes does not even intersect the 3D visual model!
+We need a standard: each model should be realistically scaled (with respect to the 2 meter tall Robot), have its bottom center at 0,0,0, being standing upright, with its "Front" facing (1,1,1).
 I have been accommodating these differences using two vectors that are added to the default positions of the objects

   - **offset_vector** = (x,y,z,h,p,r):  whenever an object is put in, or on, another object.
   - **pickup_vector** = (x,y,z,h,p,r): whenever the object is picked up, i.e., attached to one of the agent's hands.